 The existing strategy

-The first thing you should do as a new CMO is to meet with the CEO to learn about his or her objectives.
+As a new CMO, the first thing you should do is meet with the CEO to learn about their objectives.
 Ask questions about the organization’s goals and the marketing strategy thus far.

 What does the CEO want to achieve?
 Do they want to increase brand awareness?
 Sell more of a product?
 Acquire a new customer base?
 All of the above?
 Collaborate with them on how you should go about getting those results.